top of page

 (A side note: I'm unclear on what happened to Adonis and Persephone after Adonis died.
 We know that Aphrodite mourned him, but did Persephone get to hang out with him in the Underworld permanently??)

-It would be interesting to hear the story of Persephone in the first person.
+It would be interested to hear the story of Persephone in the first person.
 I wonder what she would have been feeling at year at the turning of the season: excitement, dread, resignation?
-As the subject of my painting I have to tried to represent Persephone as her own person, a distinct individual separate from both her mother and husband.
+As the subject of my painting, I have tried to represent Persephone as her own person, a distinct individual separate from both her mother and husband.

 About the author